Synchronous and asynchronous eCourse beginning October 26, 2015 and continuing for 4 weeks

 How this eCourse Works

-The eCourse begins on July 14, 2014.
-Your participation will require approximately six hours a week as well as participation in one of two live webinars held on Tuesday, August 5 from 3:00-4:30 PM EST or Monday, August 11 from 3:00-4:30 PM EST. All activities take place on the website, and you will be expected to
+The eCourse begins on October 26, 2015.
+Your participation will require approximately six hours a week as well as participation in a live webinar.
+All activities take place on the website, and you will be expected to

 - Read, listen to or view online content